bishalkumargupta/Design-of-First-Order-Sigma-Delta-A-D-Converter/README.md

 <p align="center">
   <img src="https://user-images.githubusercontent.com/86653033/157722757-4a75566e-6a66-486e-be9a-a2b07ced9311.jpeg">
 </p></br>

-## Result
+## Result</br>

-1-Bit Sigma-Delta ADC is being implemented on 180nm Technology using Ngspice Smulation Tool (It is an Open Source EDA developed by FOSSEE, IIT Bombay.
+1-Bit Sigma-Delta ADC is being implemented for 50MHz operating frequency and is implemented on 180nm Technology using Ngspice Smulation Tool (It is an Open Source EDA developed by FOSSEE, IIT Bombay.
 It is used for electronic circuit simulation.
 It is made by the combination of two software namely NgSpice and KiCAD.)
 </br>

 ## Author